-The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
-Materials are not destroyed in the end, but are used to make new products over and over again. provides concrete tools for companies to create value by preventing waste and pollution in the first place through more careful design and new business models focused around sharing and services that let products remain in use longer.
+The circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy provides concrete tools for companies to create value by preventing waste and pollution in the first place through more careful design and new business models focused around sharing and services that let products remain in use longer.
 Beyond helping us get more from less, the circular economy represents a more resilient economic model – one that directly addresses some of the biggest crises of our time.
 The way we extract and process natural resources is responsible for 90% of biodiversity loss, while the circular economy represents 45% of the solution for reaching zero CO2 emissions by 2050.

 Globalisation is transforming and so will trade in support of a carbon-neutral, circular transition